datalayer/datalayer/src/README.md

 # Datalayer Source Code

-🔴🔥✅ This `place` contains the source code of the modules that build up the `Datalayer Science Platform`.
+🔴🔥✅ This is the source code of the `Datalayer Science Platform`.

 + [Common](./common)
 + [Components](./components)